edgecollective/circuitpython-flash-logger/README.md

 # circuitpython-flash-logger

-Basic datalogging to SPI flash memory on CircuitPython Express board.
-Only Feather M0 Express has been tested.
+Basic datalogging to SPI flash memory on an Adafruit CircuitPython Express board.
+Only a [Feather M0 Express](https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/overview) has been tested.

 ## Thanks!